 The job search is on.
-You find a few that you are interested in and you begin tailoring a resume for those jobs.
+You find a few that you are interested in, then you begin tailoring a resume for those jobs.
 After you spend time creating and editing your resume, what happens next?
-You send it in, it gets placed in a pile, and then when a recruiter finds the time he or she will spend an average of six seconds looking it over.
+You send it in, it gets placed in a pile, and then when a recruiter finds the time, he or she will spend an average of six seconds looking it over.

-Will Evans, TheLadders’ head of user experience said this about recruiters, “they’re looking for job hoppers, minimum education requirements, and a candidate’s steady career progression.”
+Will Evans, TheLadders’ head of UX said this about recruiters: “they’re looking for job hoppers, minimum education requirements, and a candidate’s steady career progression.”
 And according to Forbes.com, most recruiters spend those six seconds looking over these things:

 - name